tariqajyusuf/fidesdocs/pages/enterprise/dataflow_scanner.md

 # Automated Data Flow Scanner

+Fides provides a built-in scanner for discovering services running in a deployed Kubernetes cluster.
+By analyzing traffic within your cluster, Fides can map and categorize the flow of data between these services.

-Fides provides a built-in data flow scanner that can be used to introspect systems and categories of data from traffic in your Kubernetes cluster.
-Systems found through the data flow scanner can be added to your data map, and quickly maintained with minimal manual intervention.
+Systems found through the data flow scanner can be added to your [data map](./datamaps) for visibility, reporting, and maintenance.

 ## Configuration
 Fides currently uses [Pixie](https://docs.px.dev/) to provide data flow scanning capabilities in your infrastructure.
 Prior to using the scanner, you will need to configure either a [self-hosted](https://docs.px.dev/installing-pixie/install-guides/self-hosted-pixie/) Pixie deployment, or use the free Pixie [Community Cloud](./https://docs.px.dev/installing-pixie/install-guides/community-cloud-for-pixie/).